dotnet/csharplang/proposals/pattern-const-expressions.md

 // + goto case statement
 switch (b)
 {
-    // always true, no warning/error
+    // always false, no warning/error
-    case a is c:
+    case a is not c:
         break;

     default:
-        // always true, no warning/error
+        // always false, no warning/error
-        goto case a is c;
+        goto case a is not c;
 }

 // switch expression arm